• Skip to primary navigation

 • Replace front differential oil (4wd)

-Early production 997 cars can be a candidate for the IMS bearing problems.
+Early production 997 cars, specifically 3.6L, can be a candidate for the IMS bearing problems.
 Identify if your car has a serviceable bearing and plan a retrofit for a service interval.

 Original 997 Factory Maintenance Schedule